lexman/tuttle/doc/tutorial_errors.md

 # Improve the graph

-Let's say another improvement to this graph, would be to change the color of the line (to green).
+After all this work, the project does what you want.
+But we can all agree this graph is really ugly...

+It would be a lot nicer if it was drawn is green instead of red !
 After reviewing the doc, it seem we only have to add a line in the end :

     file://characters_count.png <- file://characters_count.dat
         gnuplot <<$script$
         set terminal png
         set output "characters_count.png"
-        plot "characters_count.dat" using 2: xtic(1) with histeps
+        plot "characters_count.dat" using 2: xtic(1) with histogram
         linecolor "green"
         $script$